 When installing new hardwood floors in your home, one of the things you need to take into consideration is the thickness of the planks.
 In the past, most wood floors have been sold in 3/4″ thickness; however as more durable floors appear on the market (like strand woven bamboo), the importance of installing thick wood floors has been relegated to a non-issue.
 Whether you choose to install solid or engineered planks, the thickness of the flooring is often determined by a multitude of factors related to your installation.
 In this article we will discuss some of the pros and cons of thin versus thick planks.

 The main advantage to thick wood flooring planks is that they can be refinished more times than thin flooring planks.
 With traditional hardwood species that have to be refinished every ten years, this can be a major factor in the longevity of a floor.
 However, thickness doesn’t tend to provide much of an advantage with floors such as stranded bamboo flooring, which only has to be refinished about every 50 years in normal residential conditions.

-Thicker planks also offer greater resistance to impacts when objects are dropped and thicker planks can also be refinished, much like classic hardwood floors.
-Because of the thickness they can stand to be sanded down and refinished which means your floors will last for many more years than floors made from thinner planks.
+Thicker planks don’t offer increased resistance to impacts when objects are dropped, much like classic hardwood floors.
+However, because of their thickness they can be sanded down and refinished more often which means your floors will last for many more years than floors made from thinner planks.

-As you can see, both thin and thick bamboo flooring planks have their pros and cons and either one may work well in your home.
-The most important things to consider when selecting planks thickness are your subfloor and your budget.
+As you can see, both thin and thick flooring planks have their pros and cons and either one may work well in your home.
+The most important things to consider when selecting planks thickness are your sub-floor and your budget.

 Got any bamboo flooring questions?
 We’d be happy to help you select the right floor for your home.